masc-ucsc/docs/docs/pyrope/10-internals.md

 Values stores in registers (flop or latches) and memories (synchronous or asynchronous) can not be used in compiler optimization passes.
-The reason is that a scan-chain is allowed to replace the values.
+The reason is that a scan chain is allowed to replace the values.

-The only way to optimize away a register or memor bit is if there is a guarantee that the value is never used.
+The only way to optimize away a register or memory bit is if there is a guarantee that the value is never used.
 If after compiler optimizations the memory has no read and writes.
 Even just having writes the register is preserved because it can be used to read values with the scan-chain.